What’s your worst nightmare when developing a mobile learning app?

 And personas are already exploited in different spheres of business.

 Marketing professionals are very familiar with this term, except we call them marketing or buyer personas.
-Marketers use personas in all aspects of their work: to craft compelling marketing messages, to write magnetic copy, to design campaigns etc. Some even create
+Marketers use personas in all aspects of their work: to craft compelling marketing messages, to write magnetic copy, to design campaigns, etc. Some even create cardboard figures of their personas to keep them in mind at all times.

 And finally, educators use learner personas to design successful learner-centered solutions (both online and offline).